-Peru judge orders Keiko Fujimori to return to jail for 15 months
+Peru's Keiko Fujimori vows to 'end her silence' as she is jailed again

 Fujimori arrived at Zuñiga’s courtroom in Lima’s downtown shortly before the judge finished reading his decision, which took over eight hours.
 A few dozen supporters were outside chanting in support.

-The opposition leader is being investigated for allegedly having received money from Brazilian construction firm Odebrecht SA [ODBES.UL].
-Odebrecht has admitted bribing scores of politicians throughout Latin America, and three of Peru’s former presidents have received jail orders for their ties to the company.

-In the case of Fujimori, an Odebrecht executive told prosecutors that they helped finance her presidential campaign in 2011, when she was the runner-up.
+Key evidence against Fujimori includes the testimony of an Odebrecht executive who told prosecutors that the company helped finance her presidential campaign in 2011, when she was the runner-up.

 Reporting by Marcelo Rochabrun and Marco Aquino; Editing by Sandra Maler and Lisa Shumaker